ArdiaD/AlphaBeta/README.md

 This README file provides information about the data and the computer code used to generate the results presented in Ardia et al. (202x), **Is it alpha or beta?
 Decomposing hedge fund returns when models are misspecified**, *Journal of Financial Economics*.

-By using the code you agree to the following rules:
+By using the code, you agree to the following rules:

 - You must cite the paper in working papers and published papers that use the code.
 - You must place the DOI of this data/code repository in a footnote to help others find it.
 - You assume all risk for the use of the code.

 All datasets are proprietary.
 We do not have the rights to share any of the data.
-We provide pseudo data for illustration of the code usage.
+We provide pseudo data to illustrate the code usage.

 The computer code is written in R. We provide the code to reproduce the tables and figures in the paper.

 ## Data Availability and Provenance Statements

 All datasets are proprietary.
-Factor data are available from other researchers websites, while hedge fund data and mutual fund data come from commercial databases.
+Factor data are available from other researchers' websites, while hedge fund data and mutual fund data come from commercial databases.
 See below for details.

 ### Data Sources for the Factors